How Many Days in Sydney is Enough?

 Sydney Opera House

 This architectural icon requires no introduction, with its soaring concrete sails that take center stage in any Sydney Harbour snap worth its salt.
 And there are heaps of ways to see it too.
-From a harbor cruise (sightseeing spectacular or romantic sunset sailing with dinner, take your pick).
-Or on a fascinating architectural walking tour.
+From a harbor cruise (lunchtime sightseeing spectacular or romantic sunset sailing with dinner, take your pick).
+Or on a fascinating Opera House walking tour.
 Heck, why not splash out and treat yourself to a classic performance of La Traviata or Madama Butterfly on the hallowed stages here?
 Opera not your speed?
 Fear not: there’s a regular roster of rock and pop shows here too; Björk, Nick Cave and Crowded House have all played concerts at the Opera House down the years.

 Sydney Harbour Bridge